Radivis/zero2prod-axum/README.md

 - Added unsubscribe functionality
 - Added a nice start page

-## Coding Guidelines
-Both humans and agents should adhere to .curor/rules.
-The file .curor/rules/coding-codex.mdc is the canonical starting point.

 ## Roadmap

 - Optimize full stack deployment
 - Backend: Improve error handling to make use of the e* helpers
-- Add yaml spec files for all features

 ### Future Options
 - Refactor to Tailwind + shadcn/ui.
 Reason: MUI Update 6 -> 7 was a complete and utter failure.